-They are all designed to optimize fuel and their tank sizes are reasonable large to enable you work an entire field without needing to stop for more.
+They are all designed to optimize fuel and their tank sizes are reasonably large to enable you to work an entire field without needing to stop for more.

-The company offer limited warranties to cover deck, engine, and other specific parts, and it also has independent dealers in various parts of the world for spare parts.
+The company offers limited warranties to cover deck, engine, and other specific parts, and it also has independent dealers in various parts of the world for spare parts.

 Features of eXmark Mowers

-Below are some of the features of an eXmark lawn mower.
+Below are some of the features of the Exmark zero turn lawn mower.